 Students, please plan to attend one of the study abroad workshops with Prof. Eric Haanstad to determine if your international study can be approved and to help determine which study abroad programs are most appropriate for your personal and professional needs.
 The dates and times of the workshops can be found on the Events tab.

-All students who plan to study abroad must visit with Prof. Haanstad AND a dean in the Arts and Letters undergraduate office (104 O'Shaughnessy).
-Students must call their advising dean's office no later than Friday, September 26th to schedule an appointment.
+All students who plan to study abroad must visit with Prof. Haanstad and their advising dean in the Arts and Letters Office of Undergraduate Studies (104 O'Shaughnessy).
+Students must call their advising dean's office no later than Friday, September 24th to schedule an appointment.
 Students who do not meet with Prof. Haanstad AND a dean will not be approved to study abroad, so plan accordingly.

 Please note: The Department will not evaluate a course for anthropology credit if: